 Complex partial or temporal lobe seizures:

-- May lose contact with reality, stop purposeful activity, and begin a series of automatic gestures (eg, lip smacking, hand-wringing, or picking at clothing)
+- May lose contact with reality, stop purposeful activity, and begin a series of automatic gestures, such as lip smacking, hand-wringing, or picking at clothing

 - May appear as a brief moment of confusion or loss of attentiveness